 LSCM reduces the amount of distortion in a UV map by keeping each grid as square as possible.

 As a verb, the process of changing a 3-D object into another object without changing the number or order of edges and vertices.
 This is most commonly used to transform the face or body of one figure into another.
 As a noun, the result of this process, hence “Elite Morph for Victoria 4”.
-The advantage of morphing is that one high quality figure can be used to represent multiple characters.
+The advantage of morphing is that one high-quality figure can be used to represent multiple characters.
+It can also be used to correct errors due to posing a figure with a rig.

 These types of surfaces can break many 3-D applications, especially Poser’s Cloth Room.
 Real-world solids have the property that, at every section on the surface, a small enough ball around that section is divided into exactly two pieces, one inside and one outside the surface.
 Non-manifold surfaces are physically impossible objects because they violate this rule.Silo from Nevercenter gives 3-D artists a quick method for finding non-manifold surfaces.
 Go into Silo’s Selection menu under Select Special Geometry and select edges with more than two faces (opt Edges with faces > 2).
 This will highlight the nonmanifold surfaces in your 3-d mesh.